scikit-maad/scikit-maad/docs/sphinx/_auto_examples/2_advanced/plot_compare_auto_and_manual_rois_selection.rst

  .. code-block:: none

-    /Volumes/lacie_macosx/numerical_analysis_toolbox/scikit-maad/maad/util/visualization.py:700: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure. if now: plt.show()
+    /Volumes/lacie_macosx/numerical_analysis_toolbox/scikit-maad/maad/util/visualization.py:887: UserWarning: Matplotlib is currently using agg, which is a non-GUI backend, so cannot show the figure. plt.show()